yetu/oauth2-provider/API.md

 ## Implicit Grant Flow
 For implicit grant flow to work, user must be logged in ouath2provider server.

-The client initiates the flow by directing the resource owner’s user-agent to the authorization endpoint(/oauth2/access_token_implicit).
-The client includes its:
+The client initiates the flow by directing the resource owner’s user-agent to the authorization endpoint(`/oauth2/access_token_implicit`). parameters required:

     - `redirect_uri`
     - `client_id`